Vizhou19/Vizhou19/README.md

 ### Hi 👋, I'm Vizhou19

-A self-taught Front-End Developer based in United States.
+A self-taught Web Developer based in United States.

 I'm currently working on:
 - ModernDex (Modern take of the Pokédex)